-Scoring: 4 points 2 points 0 points Materials meet ALL of the requirements of this indicator.
-Materials DO NOT meet ALL of the requirements of this indicator.
-Materials DO NOT meet ANY of the requirements of this indicator.
-The complexity of anchor texts students read provide an opportunity for students' literacy skills to increase across the year, encompassing an entire year's worth of growth.
-As texts become more complex, appropriate scaffolds and/or materials are provided in the Teacher Edition (e.g., spending more time on texts, more questions, repeated readings, skill lessons).
-The complexity of anchor texts students read provide an opportunity for students' literacy skills to increase across the year, encompassing an entire year's worth of growth.
-As texts become more complex, appropriate scaffolds and/or materials are provided in the Teacher Edition (e.g., spending more time on texts, more questions, repeated readings, skill lessons).
-The complexity of anchor texts students read provide an opportunity for students' literacy skills to increase across the year, encompassing an entire year's worth of growth.
-As texts become more complex, appropriate scaffolds and/or materials are provided in the Teacher Edition (e.g., spending more time on texts, more questions, repeated readings, skill lessons).
+- The complexity of anchor texts students read provide an opportunity for students' literacy skills to increase across the year, encompassing an entire year's worth of growth. - As texts become more complex, appropriate scaffolds and/or materials are provided in the Teacher Edition (e.g., spending more time on texts, more questions, repeated readings, skill lessons).

+- The complexity of anchor texts students read provide an opportunity for students' literacy skills to increase across the year, encompassing an entire year's worth of growth. - As texts become more complex, appropriate scaffolds and/or materials are provided in the Teacher Edition (e.g., spending more time on texts, more questions, repeated readings, skill lessons).

+- The complexity of anchor texts students read provide an opportunity for students' literacy skills to increase across the year, encompassing an entire year's worth of growth. - As texts become more complex, appropriate scaffolds and/or materials are provided in the Teacher Edition (e.g., spending more time on texts, more questions, repeated readings, skill lessons).

 This indicator, along with the other indicators of Gateway 1, determines the focus of instructional materials to facilitate knowledge in a logical way at each grade level.
 Across a student's year engaging with instructional materials, texts should increase in rigor and complexity, in turn growing students' literacy skills as they advance month-to-month and year-to-year.
-To do this, careful attention must be paid to the collection of anchor texts and the design of instruction with those texts and texts sets.
+To do this, careful attention must be paid to the collection of anchor texts and the design of instruction with those texts and text sets.
 Complexity levels require examination of quantitative, qualitative, and reader & task features.
+For texts in 9-12, it is increasingly imperative that students have access to work with texts that prepare them for post-12th grade reading, study, and analysis.

 Qualitative measures examine text attributes that can only be evaluated by the person who is reading the book or passage.
-The reader is required to consider such factors as: levels of meaning, clarity and conventions of language, knowledge demands, structure and visual device complexity.
-Each of these must utilize the following questions when determining whether the qualitative features, reader, and tasks go together (correlate).
-What are the cognitive capabilities of the reader the task is aiming to accomplish?
+The reader is required to consider factors such as levels of meaning, clarity and conventions of language, knowledge demands, and structure.
+Each of these must utilize the following questions when determining whether the qualitative features, reader, and tasks go together (correlate): What are the cognitive capabilities of the reader the task is aiming to accomplish?
 What are the reading skills of the students and how can they be addressed in the task?
 What will the motivation level and engagement with the task be for the reader?
 What is the prior knowledge and/or experience the reader has with the text and task?
 Is the content and theme appropriate for these readers (maturity)?
 Do the questions interfere with the before/during and after tasks and expectations for the reading experience?

-This indicator identifies the organization/placement of texts in general, showing how texts are arranged, so students will encounter opportunities building to independent reading of grade level-texts at the end of the school year as outlined by the standards themselves.
-Complexity levels of texts should not necessarily progress in a "stair step" fashion for each new anchor text; however, students should be reading texts that are more rigorous at the end of the year than at the beginning, as they prepare for grade-level coursework in the next grade.
-While the texts selected should fall within the Lexile grade band, the order in which texts appear should not be fully determined by the Lexile level of the text.
+This indicator identifies the organization/placement of texts in general, showing how texts are arranged so students encounter opportunities that build to independent reading at the end of the school year as outlined by the standards themselves.

+Complexity levels of texts should not progress in a stair step fashion for each new anchor/core text.
+While the texts selected should fall within the Lexile grade band, the order in which texts appear should not be determined by the Lexile level of the text.
 Texts included should be accompanied with guidance and tasks to build students' skills over the course of a school year, providing opportunities for growth for students below proficiency to accelerate and those above grade level to continue to grow as well.